Republican Senators Want No Part of Trump-Corker Feud

 That was the tack adopted by Senate Majority Leader Mitch McConnell, another favorite GOP target of Trump’s ire.
 At an appearance in Kentucky, McConnell called Corker “a valuable member of the Senate Republican caucus,” the Associated Press reported.
 He also alluded to a potential pitfall of Trump’s decision to go after Corker—the Tennessean’s seat on the Budget Committee.
 That panel just approved a budget resolution necessary to accomplish the party’s goal of tax reform, and Corker’s support for both the budget and the eventual tax legislation will be crucial to the GOP’s chances of success in the closely-divided Senate.

-The Republican senators keeping quiet on Monday included those who have most frequently criticized the president: John McCain and Jeff Flake of Arizona, and Ben Sasse of Nebraska.
-If Senator Lindsey Graham of South Carolina had an opinion on Trump’s fight with Corker, he delivered it to the president himself: The two played golf on Monday.
+The Republican senators keeping quiet included those who have most frequently criticized the president: John McCain and Jeff Flake of Arizona, and Ben Sasse of Nebraska.
+If Senator Lindsey Graham of South Carolina had an opinion on Trump’s fight with Corker, he delivered it to the president himself: The two played golf on Monday, and Graham told MSNBC that he urged Trump to back off the feud.
+“I don’t think it helps any of us to continue this,” he said.

 Just about the only Republican to defend Trump on the merits was Vice President Mike Pence, who issued a statement saying the president had achieved “real results on the international stage … while critics engage in empty rhetoric and baseless attacks.”

 Corker has been critical of Trump before, telling reporters in August that the president had not yet demonstrated “the stability or some of the competence” required for the job.
 Then last week he asserted that Secretary of State Rex Tillerson, Defense Secretary James Mattis, and Chief of Staff John Kelly should stay in their posts because they were all that stood in the way of “chaos” in the White House.

 It was that comment that apparently set Trump off.
 The president lit into Corker in a series of tweets over the weekend, saying he did not “have the guts” to run for reelection and asserting that he had “begged” for his endorsement before abandoning his campaign.
-Corker replied first in a tart tweet that has been retweeted nearly 140,000 words, and then more expansively in an interview with The New York Times.
+Corker replied first in a tart tweet that has been retweeted nearly 140,000 times, and then more expansively in an interview with The New York Times.
 Adopting a common public refrain of Democrats and a private complaint of Republicans, Corker charged that Trump was treating the presidency like his old reality show, “The Apprentice.”
 “He concerns me,” Corker told the Times.
 “He would have to concern anyone who cares about our nation.”

 The reticence of Republican senators to take sides was notable, but not surprising.
 Party lawmakers are keenly aware that while they may be rankled by Trump’s pugnacious tweeting and his relish of a fight, the GOP base remains loyal to the president.
 For the most part, they just want the bickering to stop.